-How Do You File for Workers’ Compensation in Massachusetts?
+How to File for Workers’ Compensation in Massachusetts

 Workers’ compensation is used to provide employees that are injured on the job with money and other benefits that could be used to manage their injuries.
 If you are not familiar with how to obtain workers’ compensation benefits after a workplace accident, you should call our Boston workers’ compensation lawyers today.
 The Law Office of John J. Sheehan has provided comprehensive legal services to many people in Massachusetts that were injured at the workplace.
 We know this is a difficult time in your life, and we want to guide you through the filing of your workers’ compensation claim in Massachusetts.

 Qualifications for Filing a Workers’ Compensation Claim in Massachusetts

 Workers’ compensation coverage is obtained by an employer from an insurance company.
 The purpose of the policy is to act as a safety net for workers that are injured while they are performing tasks for their employer.
 However, there are some requirements that must be met before a worker could successfully file for workers’ comp benefits.

 One of the first hurdles to filing for workers’ compensation is that the injured worker must show that they were injured in a work-related accident.
 For instance, if a worker were injured while operating heavy machinery as part of their daily tasks, this would be an example of a work-related injury.
 Alternatively, if a worker were injured when they were commuting to the workplace, this would not be enough to claim workers’ comp.